flox/nixexprs/docs/builders.md

 All builders return these attributes:
 - `project`: The `project` given in the input attributes, this corresponds to the GitHub repository the package is built from.
-- `_floxFile`: The Nix file this package was constructed from.
+- `_floxPath`: The path this package was constructed from.
+Either a Nix file directly, or a directory containing a `default.nix` file.
 This is useful for the `flox` tool to know how to edit the expression for a package.

 ## `flox.mkDerivation`